What You Need To Know About The Putative Father Registry

 Most putative fathers will either find themselves in a situation where the mother intends to give the child up for adoption immediately after the child is born.
 In this instance, the transfer of the child takes place right at the hospital following the birth.
 The second situation involves a mother who has had a child born out of wedlock and later marries a man who is not the child’s father and that “step-father” files for adoption.
 In either case, the person filing to adopt must notify the Putative Father Registry of their intention to adopt and the Registry then must mail a certificate directly to the court handling the adoption declaring whether or not any one is listed on the putative father registry for that particular child or the mother.
 If the certificate finds that there is no putative father registered, then the adoption can go forward without the biological father receiving notice of the adoption proceedings or, if he does know about if for whatever reason, he is deemed to have consented to the adoption.

 Even fathers who have signed a paternity affidavit at the hospital, but who have not formally established paternity in a court of law, should always register as there can be a legal question as to whether or not a paternity affidavit, without more, will protect you if you are not registered.

 To register with the Putative Father Registry contact them at:

 Putative Father Registry – Indiana State Dept. of Health

 Indianapolis, IN 46204

 If you have questions about the putative father registry or otherwise want to secure your rights and obligations to your child, you will want to consult an attorney knowledgeable in family law.
-Several of the attorneys at Allen Wellman McNew Harvey, LLP regularly practice in this area and would welcome the opportunity to assist you.
+Several of the attorneys at Allen Wellman Harvey Keyes Cooley, LLP regularly practice in this area and would welcome the opportunity to assist you.